gpsuscodewith/katas/library/portal-create-an-ubuntu-vm-in-azure/README.md

 ### Create the Virtual Machine

-1. Select 'Review + create'.
+1. 'Create a virtual machine' blade --> Select 'Review + create'.
-2. Select 'Create'.
+2. 'Create a virtual machine' blade --> Select 'Create'.

 ### Generate and store a new Key Pair

-1. Select 'Download private key pair and create resource'.
+1. 'Generate a new key pair' confirmation window --> Select 'Download private key pair and create resource'.
-2. Save the {{virtualMachineName}}_key.pem file to a safe secure location.
+2. '{{virtualMachineName}}_key.pem' file --> Save to a safe secure location.

+END

 ## Reflect